-Some foodies once considered lentils as poor man's food and refused to eat them because they are so inexpensive.
+The lowly lentil, a type of legume, has been sustaining man for thousands of years.
+However, some once considered lentils as poor man's food and refused to eat them because they are so inexpensive.
 Although they may be cheap, lentils are very nutritious, filling, and more importantly, arguably the most flavorful of all the legumes.

-Lentils, botanically-known as Lens culinaris esculenta, have been a source of sustenance for our ancestors since prehistoric times.
-The word lentils comes from the Latin lens, and indeed, this bean cousin is shaped like the double convex optic lens which took its name from the lentil.
+Thought to have originated in the Near East or Mediterranean area, lentils have been a source of sustenance for our ancestors since prehistoric times.
+They are the oldest pulse crop known to man and one of the earliest domesticated crops.
+The word lentil comes from the Latin lens, and indeed, this bean cousin is shaped like the double convex optic lens that took its name from the lentil.

 There are hundreds of varieties of lentils, with as many as 50 or more cultivated for food.
 They come in a variety of colors, with red, brown, and green being the most popular.
 Lentils have an earthy, nutty flavor, and some varieties lend a slight peppery touch to the palate.

-Most lentil production in North America takes place in the Pacific Northwest, Eastern Washington, Northern Idaho and up into Western Canada, where it has been grown since the 1930's as a rotation crop with wheat.
+Most lentil production in North America takes place in the Pacific Northwest, Eastern Washington, Northern Idaho, and up into Western Canada, where it has been grown since the 1930s as a rotation crop with wheat.